If you set out on a road trip with adventurous intention then road trip adventure you’ll find.

 My cousin and I, while on our cross-country road trip together, woke up one morning in a campground somewhere in southeast South Dakota.
 As we were breaking camp to leave, we were approached by a guy who had camped in the site next to ours.
 He needed water, and we were happy to oblige.

 One thing lead to another, and soon we had met his travel companion.
 So, my cousin and I, we’re on a road trip from New York City to San Francisco.
 As it turns out, these guys are driving from San Francisco to New York City.
 And here we all were in the middle of the country.
 We found a lot in common and had an amazing day together.

 Go Off the Beaten Path

 Being in the flow is like being fluid, not rigid.
 So when you feel the urge to take an unexpected detour, take it.

-Don’t be afraid of screwing up your well-planned itinerary.
+Don’t be afraid of screwing up your well-planned itinerary, especially if you have protection (like a gun).
 As we travel, we can’t know on our own where all the special spots are.

 We must rely on our intuition and guidance from others along the way to find where all the special spots are.
 Neither of those can be planned.
 But, try to be selective.
 If we took every detour we came across, we’d be driving for decades.

 See, in that picture above, the road down in that valley.
 My cousin and I found that road while traveling on Interstate 90 westbound through Wyoming.